afia45/Leetcode-EASY-/README.md

-# Leetcode-EASY-
+# Leetcode-EASY-Level
-Daily progress of my completing leetcode challenges - Easy Level
+Daily progress of completing leet code challenges - Easy Level as a Beginner